T

 +

-Yes, English is widely spoken in Stockholm.
-Most Swedes, especially in tourist areas and younger generations, have a good command of English.
-You will find that menus, signs, and information are often available in English, making navigation and communication straightforward for visitors.
+Yes, English is widely spoken in Stockholm, especially in tourist areas, hotels, and restaurants.
+Most Swedes, particularly younger generations and those in the service industry, have a good command of English, making communication easy for visitors.
+You'll find that menus, signs, and public transport information are often available in both Swedish and English.

 Can you drink tap water in Stockholm?